lucaseq333/CAR_RENT_SYSTEM/README.md

 # Car rental system

-Project created using Java language.
+* Project created using Java language.

-The main goal is to show understanding of Object-Oriented Programming and GUI.
+* The main goal is to show understanding of Object-Oriented Programming and GUI.

+# Functions
+* Renting car
+* Return car
+* Extension of the rented car
+* Payment processing
+* Sorting cars by parameters